-After a lengthy consultation period Waipa District Council will publicly notify its changes to subdivision rules next month.
+After a lengthy consultation period Waipa District Council will publicly notify its change to subdivision rules next month.
 This will mark the start of a formal submission process where landowners have a chance to object to or support the changes.

 There are changes to the residential rules but the major effect will likely be felt by the rural landowners.
 Other Councils are also announcing big changes so if you live in Waikato, Hauraki, Matamata-Piako, Thames-Coromandel or Western Bay you need to be alert also.

 During this process you can still carry out subdivision under the old rules so, if you have thought of subdividing, it is important to get on with it right now.
 You will also want to put in a submission to the rule change to help secure your position.
 There is a slim chance that public pressure may influence Council in its decision making process, however don't bet on it as Council have the resources to push through most decisions that they have made!